mlibazisi/SmartTacToe/README.md

 - chat:write:bot
 - search:read

- Click save changes!
+Then click `save changes`!

 **Step 7.** Scroll up and click `Install App to Team`

 Great!
 Now keep your browser open (don't logout of Slack).
-We're now going to configure our server to be friends with the Slack App we just created
+We're now going to configure our web server to be friends with the Slack App we just created

-## Configuring SmartTacToe on the server
+## Configuring SmartTacToe on the web server

 **Step 1.** Navigate to SmartTacToe's home directory (the one that's a level above the document root you configured earlier)
 - From the home directory, move into the configuration directory as shown bellow: